 - Prevention: Focus on overall health, wellness and disease prevention.

 You may find this field intriguing, but how can you be sure that naturopathic medicine is the right career for you?
 These are some commonalities that naturopathic medical students share.
-Do you see yourself in these traits and interests?

 Job satisfaction is high among naturopathic physicians.
 More than 90% of practicing naturopathic physicians enjoy professional and career satisfaction.